Iranian president accuses U.S. of savagery after new sanctions | Law-Order

 Iranian president accuses U.S. of savagery after new sanctions

+Tensions between Washington and Tehran have soared since U.S. President Donald Trump unilaterally withdrew in 2018 from the Iran nuclear deal struck by his predecessor and began reimposing sanctions that had been eased under the accord.
+Iran, in turn, has gradually breached the central limits in that deal, according to the International Atomic Energy Agency (IAEA), including on the size of its stockpile of low-enriched uranium as well as the level of purity to which it was allowed to enrich uranium.

-Washington imposed new sanctions on Monday on Iran's defense ministry and others involved in its nuclear and weapons program to support the U.S. assertion that all U.N. sanctions against Tehran are now restored.
+Washington imposed new sanctions on Monday on Iran’s defence ministry and others involved in its nuclear and weapons programme.
 On Thursday, Washington blacklisted several Iranian officials and entities over alleged gross violations of human rights, including imposing sanctions on a judge it said was involved in the case of an Iranian wrestler sentenced to death.

+Rouhani gave no details on the breakdown of the economic damage he said had been incurred due to the sanctions.
+(Editing by Alison Williams)

 ALSO READ